libsdl-org/SDL/docs/README-ios.md

 	The optimal texture formats on iOS are SDL_PIXELFORMAT_ABGR8888, SDL_PIXELFORMAT_ABGR8888, SDL_PIXELFORMAT_BGR888, and SDL_PIXELFORMAT_RGB24 pixel formats.

 Loading Shared Objects:
-	This is disabled by default since it seems to break the terms of the iPhone SDK agreement.
+	This is disabled by default since it seems to break the terms of the iOS SDK agreement for iOS versions prior to iOS 8.
 It can be re-enabled in SDL_config_iphoneos.h.

 ==============================================================================
 Game Center